lifeitech/lifeitech.github.io/_posts/2022-03-20-embedding-and-word2vec.md

 To summerize, TF-IDF is basically word count in a document, adjusted by some functions and document frequencies.

 ## word2vec
 From the viewpoint of embedding, the TF-IDF method produces *sparse* vectors (Table 1), with most entries being zero.
 In contrast, the word2vec method [[1]](#1) produces *dense* word vectors, typically of dimension $50\sim1000$.
-Actually we are referring to *skip-gram with negative sampling* in the word2vec software package, but it is often loosely referred to as word2vec.
+Actually we are referring to "skip-gram with negative sampling" in the word2vec software package, but it is often loosely referred to as word2vec.

 First randomly initialize some word as a vector $w\in\mathbb{R}^d$.
 Define a binary classification task as follows: given $w\in\mathbb{R}^d$, predict if $c\in\mathbb{R}^d$ is a context word, i.e. if it should generally appear near $w$ in text data.
 Define the probability of being positive as